janice87/janice87/README.md

 ### Hi, I'm Janice 👋

-I'm a Full Stack Software Engineer from New York and an alum of Flatiron School.
-My background is in Finance/Accounting and I am a problem solver who is highly detail oriented and analytical.
+I'm a Software Engineer from New York and Flatiron School alum.
+My background is in Finance/Accounting and I enjoy solving complex problems with innovative solutions.
 I've worked in industries ranging from healthcare, publishing, media and retail.
 I love learning new things and being able to express myself creatively by building things.
-My hobbies are yoga, photography and gardening.
+My hobbies are coding, yoga, photography and gardening.

 - 🔭 I’m currently an alum of Flatiron School